man in sleeping bag wearing CPAP

 How to pack your sleep apnea equipment?

-How do I use my CPAP without electricity?
+How Do I Use my CPAP Without electricity?

 Nowadays, many campsites come with electrical outlets, so if you bring an extension cord, you’ll be able to plug in your CPAP machine easily.
-But when you go off-grid, you’ll need another power source for your CPAP machine.

 CPAP backup power supply options include CPAP batteries, portable power stations, and car batteries.
-These will keep your machine running no matter where you camp for the night.

 CPAP batteries